 Global climate issues continue to attract public and scientific attention.
-Numerous reports, including reports from the Intergovernmental Panel on Climate Change, have engendered concern about the impacts of human activity, especially hydrocarbon combustion, on global climate issues.
-In turn, increasing public, government and investor attention is being paid to global climate issues and to emissions of GHGs, including emissions of CO2 and methane from the production and use of oil, NGLs and natural gas.
-The majority of countries across the globe, including Canada, have agreed to reduce their carbon emissions in accordance with the Paris Agreement.
-During the course of the 2021 United Nations Climate Change Conference in Glasgow, Scotland, Canada's Prime Minister Justin Trudeau made several pledges aimed at reducing Canada's GHG emissions and environmental impact.
+Numerous reports, including reports from the Intergovernmental Panel on Climate Change, have engendered concern about the impacts of human activity, especially fossil fuel combustion, on global climate issues.
+In turn, increasing public, government and investor attention is being paid to global climate issues and to GHG emissions, including emissions of CO2 and methane from the production and use of oil, NGLs and natural gas.
+The majority of countries, including Canada, have agreed to reduce their carbon emissions in accordance with the Paris Agreement.
+At the 2021 United Nations Climate Change Conference, Canada's Prime Minister Justin Trudeau made several pledges regarding reducing Canada's GHG emissions and at the 2023 United Nations Climate Change Conference, Canada renewed its commitments to transitioning away from fossil fuels and further cutting emissions.
 See "Industry Conditions - Climate Change Regulation".
+As discussed below, the Corporation faces both physical risks and transition risks associated with climate change and climate change policy and regulations.